lndgalante/solutils/README.md

 ##### useSolanaStatus()

 Same as previous method but by default re-fetchs Solana status every 30 seconds.
-Optionally refetching can be disabled using a false flag as a first parameter, and refetch interval could be also modified in ms as a second parameter.
+Optionally, refetching can be disabled using a `false` flag as a first parameter, and refetch interval could be also modified in ms as a second parameter.

 _Example_